cesarsotovalero/cesarsotovalero.github.io/_posts/2021-7-31-hermit-programmers-are-dead.md

 title:  Hermit programmers are dead
 subtitle: Don't call yourself just a programmer anymore
 tags: self-improvement
-description: With the advent of machine learning and artificial intelligence, there is no room for hermit programmers.
-You better diversify your skills or die in the process, so don't call yourself "just a programmer anymore.
+description: With the advent of cloud computing and AI, there is no room for hermit programmers.
+You better diversify your skills or die in the process, so don't call yourself just a programmer anymore.
 published: true
 keywords: programmers, dead, artificial intelligence, machine learning
 image: https://cf.jare.io/?u=https://www.cesarsotovalero.net/img/posts/ladybug_cover.jpg